 - A longer range 3-8 year plan

-- Being driven by concerned alumniand students with support of MIT
+- An effort driven by alumni and students with support of MIT

-- An approach to a unified plan for the ILGs to support the next generation of MIT students
+- An approach to a unified plan for the FSILGs to support the next generation of MIT students

 - A unique opportunity to be part of MIT’s long-range planning

 What this initiative is not . . . . .

 - A mandated approach where one size fits all

 - A fully completed plan

 - Relief to short term issues of the FSILG community